LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/zkSync-Era-Mainnet-Jobs.md

 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';

-# zkSync Mainnet Data Feeds
+# zkSync Era Mainnet Data Feeds

 zkSync Era is a trustless Layer 2 protocol for scalable low-cost payments on Ethereum, powered by zkRollup technology.
 ZkSync is the network's native cryptocurrency, which is used for fees, staking, and more.